FafGar/Blasteroids---CSCI-261-Final-Project/README.txt

 uploaded to GitHub as a demonstration of my work with programming and a peak into my interests.
 All files save this one and CMakeLists.txt have been modified only lightly if at all since turning them in as an assignment.

-People can use this for whatever they want, except in situations where it violates the Colorado School of Mines honor code, or that of their own institution.
+People can use this for whatever they want, except in situations where it violates the Colorado School of Mines honor code, orthat of their own institution.
 If you do, Blaster (the burro) will find you and do what he does best.

-The CMakeLists file will obviously have to be modified to use paths on a given machine for compilation, and the project must be compiled using a 32 bit compiler, but otherwise everythng should work out of the box.
+Considerations for building:
+- CMakeLists.txt will have to be modified for local paths
+- Must be compiled using a 32 bit GCC compiler for the SFML to work
+- Files in the assetsForBuiltProject folder should be copied into the generated build folder